punitganshani/aifoundry_iac/docs/Governance_Framework.md

 5.  **Environment Separation**: Prod and Non-Prod are always separated.
 6.  **Disaster Recovery**: DR is **opt-in and explicit**.

+> **Note on Policy Enforcement:** The `deny-public-endpoints` policy (in `iac/platform/mg-policy`) conflicts with the default deployment scripts which enable public access for ease of setup.
+This policy should be assigned **after** initial deployment or with an exemption for the deployment agent.

 ### Governance Scope
 - **Prod**: Strict governance, safety default-on.
 - **Non-Prod**: Relaxed content safety, but infrastructure safety remains.